iiGray/PhoVSR/README.md

 ```
 python test.py mode=eval
 ```
 It will calculate the WER/CER.
-The current defuault CER for current provided 8 samples is XXXXX.
+The current defuault CER for provided 8 samples in this repo is XXXXX.
 ## PhoVSR models